BitDiem/recur/README.md

 The code that determines when payment is due has been measured to be efficient in terms of gas cost, resulting in cheap payment processing (under 10 cents at reasonable gas prices).

 ### Open payment process trigger
 The function to trigger payment processing can be called by any address.
-This allows DAPP creators to fill the role of a "payemnt processor" in exchange for bearing the cost of calling the payment process function.
+This allows DAPP creators to fill the role of a "payment processor" in exchange for bearing the cost of calling the payment process function.
 The effective use of Events in our code allows such a DAPP creator to build an efficient payment processing service that only calls the function when needed, after the payment due date has elapsed (perhaps with a small buffer of 30 seconds to 1 minute after payment due).

 ### Convenient "frontend" factories
 Leverage deployed "[frontends](contracts/frontend/SubscriptionFrontEnd.sol)" that provide convenience methods for spawning new recurring payment contracts.
 The convenience methods take care of wiring together various contracts as well as configuring permissions and roles correctly for you.